QubesOS/qubes-doc/developer/general/usability-ux.rst

 .. figure:: /attachment/doc/ui_design_qubename_2.png
    :alt: part of Create New Qube Dialog showing selected net qube with its icon to the left of the qube name

-   In :guilabel:`Create New Qube Dialog`, selected network qube is displayed with its icon and also with the qube color used to color the qube name, to reinforce the qube-label association.
+   In :guilabel:`Create New Qube` Dialog, selected network qube is displayed with its icon and also with the qube color used to color the qube name, to reinforce the qube-label association.

 .. figure:: /attachment/doc/ui_design_qubename_3.png
    :alt: list of running qubes from the domains widget; each qube name has the qube icon to the left of it